 NEXUS applicants pay a fee and voluntarily undergo a background check, in-person interview and fingerprinting.
-A criminal check done by NEXUS will turn up any criminal activity regardless of whether you were found guilty.
-If you have been fingerprinted for a criminal charge your NEXUS application will most likely be rejected although there is an appeal process.
+A criminal check done by NEXUS will turn up any criminal activity whether or not you were found guilty.
+If you have been fingerprinted for a criminal charge, your NEXUS application will most likely be rejected although there is an appeal process.

-To get a Nexus pass you can submit an online application at the Global Online Enrollment System (GEOS).
+To get a Nexus pass, you can submit an online application at the U.S. Trusted Traveler website or the Canadian NEXUS application website.
 You may also go to the nearest enrollment center and fill out an application form.
-For more information on the application process call 1-866-NEXUS26 (1-866-639-8726) from both the U.S. and Canada.
+For more information on the application process, call 1-866-NEXUS26 (1-866-639-8726) from both the U.S. and Canada.

 - Border officers conduct random inspection of NEXUS users to catch those who try to smuggle goods across the border.
 You will have your NEXUS card revoked if you violate any border crossing rule.
-In addition, the revocation will be permanently a part of your record and may complicate all future border crossings.
+This will be permanently a part of your record and may complicate all future border crossings.

 - Many card holders lose their rights because they bring prohibited goods across the border.
 Given that the U.S. and Canada have different rules on what is permissible, it is not uncommon for users to face revocation because of honest mistakes such as bringing groceries or garden plants home with them.
-Make sure you understand what is permitted and what is not!
+Make sure you check our page on prohibited items to understand what is permitted and what is not!

 - Going through a NEXUS lane with passengers who do not have NEXUS cards can cost you your card.
 Remember that all children must also have a card to use the lane.

-- NEXUS users must not have any commercial goods in their possession or in their baggage when entering the US.
+- NEXUS users must not have any commercial goods to sell in their possession or in their baggage when entering the US.